robin-raymond/zax.io/compiler-directives.md

     eightTrack : MyOldBadlyDesignedType

-    // disable the last `always` deprecation directive [[deprecate=never]]
+    // disable the last declared `always` deprecation directive [[deprecate=never]]

+    // a deprecation warning is issued if this function is referenced within
-    // this function is deprecated if used accessed in the local context [[deprecate, context=local]] \
+    // the current module but a warning is not issued for an importing module [[deprecate, context=local]] \
     needsRedesignFunc : ()() = {
         // ...
     }

-    // this function is always warned as being deprecated [[deprecate, context=all]] \
+    // usage of this function always causes a deprecation warning [[deprecate, context=all]] \
     mightNeedThisSoNotReadyToRemoveFunc : ()() = {
         // ...